-Expresses support for designating April 13-26, 2025, as "National Young Audiences Arts for Learning Week" to recognize the importance of arts education.
+This resolution expresses support for designating April 13–26, 2025, as "National Young Audiences Arts for Learning Week" to honor the impact of arts education on students nationwide.

 Nydia Velázquez